1973 Belmont Stakes: Analysis

 Neil Milbert of the Chicago Tribune wrote that Secretariat "ran what may have been the greatest horse race in history."
 When asked about Secretariat's margin of victory, trainer Lucien Laurin stated: "Naturally, not that big!"
-He further commented on Sham's performance saying "The horse we had to kill, we did."
+He further commented on Sham's performance saying, "The horse we had to kill, we did."
 My Gallant's jockey Ángel Cordero Jr. said Secretariat was "just like a car."
 Secretariat's jockey Ron Turcotte told the press that he saw the timer on the track hit 2:20 and he told himself "Oh I can make it" and continued to press Secretariat forward to break the course record.
-The UPI wrote that Secretariat's performance in the race put him in the ranks of the greatest race horses of all-time.
+The UPI wrote that Secretariat's performance in the race put him in the ranks of the greatest race horses of all time.

 That day at Belmont Park, $7.9 million was wagered on the nine races that were held during the day, which includes $2.2 million from off-track betting.
 A total of $5.6 million was bet through the mutuels that day.
 The Stakes itself had $519,689 bet on it.
 Bettors holding 5,617 winning parimutuel tickets on Secretariat never redeemed them, presumably keeping them as souvenirs.

 Aftermath

 Through his combined victories at the Belmont Stakes, Preakness Stakes, and Kentucky Derby, Secretariat became the ninth horse to complete the Triple Crown of Thoroughbred Racing, and the first horse since Citation in 1948, ending a 25-year period without a Triple Crown winner.
 Secretariat's times in all three Triple Crown races were course records and still stand.

 Following the Belmont, Secretariat was allowed several weeks rest before entering a few more competitions and then starting his a career as a stud, where he had been syndicated for close to $6.08 million.

 In part due to accomplishing the Triple Crown and winning other races during the 1973 calendar season, Secretariat won Horse of the Year for the second consecutive year.
 In addition, he also won Eclipse Awards as the American Champion Three-Year-Old Male Horse and the American Champion Male Turf Horse.
 He was inducted to the Thoroughbred Horse Racing Hall of Fame in 1974.

-Although Secretariat sired several successful racehorses, he ultimately was most influential through his daughters' offspring.
-His daughters produced several notable sires, and through them Secretariat appears in the pedigree of many modern champions.
-Secretariat died in 1989 due to laminitis, at age 19.
-He is recognized as the greatest horse in racing history.

 In 2013, the 40th anniversary of his Belmont win was commemorated by the New York Racing Association by placing a blue-and-white checkered pole (the colors of Meadow Stable) at the Belmont track, located 253 ft 2 in from the finish line to mark the 31-length margin of victory.